hashbangcode/drupal-storybook-talk/src/slides.md

 ## Storybook - Install

-- This will give you a directory containing.
+- This will give you a directory containing the following.

 ```
 .storybook